emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 Author URI: https://connekthq.com/
 Plugin URI: https://connekthq.com/plugins/ajax-load-more/add-ons/filters/
 Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.5
 Stable tag: trunk
 Homepage: https://connekthq.com/
-Version: 2.1.0
+Version: 2.2.1

 == Copyright ==
-Copyright 2023 Darren Cooney
+Copyright 2024 Connekt Media

 This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;